FuseBarTV/cowfc_installer/README.md

 Debian script use PHP 7.4 & MariaDB\
 AWS Ubuntu 16.04 script use PHP 7.0 & MySQL

+I am currently in the works of converting scripts to work with todays software

 ❤️ Credits
 -------
 kyle95wm